1953 Alabama Crimson Tide football team: LSU

 To open conference play for the 1953 season, Alabama played LSU to a 7–7 tie at Ladd Stadium in Mobile.
 Both of the touchdowns scored in the game were made in the first quarter.
 The first was scored by Alabama on a two-yard Tommy Lewis run and LSU responded on the drive that ensued with a one-yard George Brancato run for what turned out to be the final points of the game.
-The tie brought Alabama's all-time record against LSU to 14–6–4.